BEDKNOBS & BAUBLES

 Grand Total – $29,081.17

 To put this in perspective, our original quote for labor and materials was approximately $12,000.
 We decided to remove the original built-in cabinet and rebuild it to match the new one, so based on the original quote, that would have added another $1,300 to our estimated costs.
 We anticipated an additional 30% to account for unexpected costs, but we certainly didn’t expect to come in as high as we did by time the project ended — and this was after the labor discount.
-We ultimately decide to take out a home equity line of credit to allow for a cushion while we pay this back.
+We ultimately decided to take out a home equity line of credit to allow for a cushion while we pay this back.

 When it’s all said and done, though, I’m sure we’ll have “renovation amnesia” and will forget some of the financial stress.
 We’re certainly very lucky to be in the position to take on such a bougie remodel and I don’t take that for granted.
 It really ended up being worth it and it’s really an investment in our home which will pay off when we eventually sell, but it’ll also pay dividends now with our enjoyment of our home — and peace of mind that we’re no longer having sustained water damage!